-General Education Total 35 Hours ASUMH Institutional Requirement Total 10 Hours Directed Elective 15 Hours Program Total 60 Hours ORT 1003 Student Success will substitute for ORT 1011 First Year Experience if previously completed.
+General Education Total 35 Hours ASUMH Institutional Requirement Total 10 Hours Directed Elective 15 Hours Program Total 60 Hours

-DEGREE PLAN ASSOCIATE OF GENERAL STUDIES
+DEGREE PLAN ASSOCIATE OF GENERAL STUDIES Degree Code: 0060; CIP Code: 24.0102

 The Associate of General Studies Degree (A.G.S.) offers students maximum flexibility in selecting courses to meet their individual employment and educational goals.
 Although many courses leading to the Associate of General Studies Degree may be transferable on an individual basis, sometimes the combination of courses will not complete a major area suitable for transfer.
 Students should see an advisor pertaining to the transfer of courses taken to complete the Associate of General Studies Degree.